 No credit checks will be undertaken without your knowledge and your details will not be given to any other third parties.

-Your information will be passed by us to any of our panel lenders or debt help solution partner.
+Your information will be passed by us to any of our panel lenders or specialist lending partner.
 In the course of providing our products and services to you, we or our panel lenders may need to obtain further information from you about your personal finances and financial history.
 We may need to obtain your consent to capture and share this sensitive information and will do so, as and when required, dependent upon the product or service you require.

 You must inform us of any changes to your personal information so that we can keep it up to date.
 Should you notify us of such changes, we will notify any of the third parties detailed in our terms of business (if we have disclosed your personal information to them) of these changes, to ensure your records are rectified and remain accurate.